bvandergiessen/definition-list/README.md

 ## Definition list

-Create a Definition list.
+Create a Definition list, like the `<dl>` element in HTML.
 This is a reduced and slightly modified form of the functionality for definition lists of the PHP [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/#def-list) module.

 ### Usage
 A definition list consists of one or more *term* – *definition* pairs.
-The term should be entered at the left of the line, without any spaces in front of it.
+The term should be entered at the left of the line.
 The definition must then be entered on the next line, in the form of a `:` at the start of the line followed by 3 spaces, followed by the definition:

 ```
 cryosphere